Khizar2004/Remember/README.md

 # Re:member

 A journey through fading memories.
-Re:member is a pixel-art themed journaling application where entries visually degrade over time, simulating the natural decay of memories.
+Re:member is a journaling application where entries visually degrade over time, simulating the natural decay of memories.
 The app features a retro, glitchy aesthetic reminiscent of old CRT monitors, creating a unique and nostalgic journaling experience.

 ## Key Features